The Super Mario Bros. Super Show!: Songs

 During each Super Mario Bros. animated segment, a cover of a popular song is played.
-Notably one episode originally used a cover by Huey Lewis and the News with lyrics that were considered inappropriate for this show.
 When the program was re-released onto DVD in North America, these songs were replaced by instrumentals of seven songs from The Adventures of Super Mario Bros.
 3 and one song from Super Mario World.

 Reruns

 Club Mario

-The first set of reruns of the program were aired during the 1990–1991 TV season, again in syndication, but with significant changes in the live-action format.
-While it retained the program's original scheduling arrangement of broadcasts and the animated serials of Super Mario Bros. and The Legend of Zelda, the live-action segments of Albano and Wells were replaced with a new continuity of five-minute live-action segments entitled Club Mario.
+The first set of reruns of the program were aired during the 1990–1991 TV season, again in syndication, but with significant changes to the live-action format.
+While it retained the program's original scheduling arrangement of broadcasts and the animated Super Mario Bros. and The Legend of Zelda segments, the live-action "Mario Bros.
+Plumbing" segments were replaced by live-action "Club Mario" segments.

-The format for these segments focused on a new set of characters—Mario-obsessed teenagers Tommy Treehugger (Chris Coombs) and Co-MC (Michael Anthony Rawlins) hijacking the Super Shows satellite signal (in reality, tapes of the show were sent to stations well in advance).
-The two were regularly visited by Tommy's annoying sister Tammy (Victoria Delaney), the aptly named Dr. Know-It-All (Kurt Weldon), Co-MC's evil twin Eric (also Rawlins), and a guest star.
-The segment featured a one-to-two-minute viewing of Space Scout Theater/Spaced Out Theater hosted by Princess Centauri (Shanti Kahn), which was sourced and edited from the children's science fiction television series Photon.
+These segments feature stereotypical 1990s teenagers Tommy Treehugger and Co-MC, played by Chris Coombs and Michael Anthony Rawlins, respectively, hijacking the Super Shows satellite signal (in reality, tapes of the show were sent to stations well in advance).
+The two are regularly visited by Tommy's annoying sister Tammy (Victoria Delaney), the aptly named Dr. Know-It-All (Kurt Weldon), Co-MC's evil twin Eric (also Rawlins), and a guest star.
+The segment featured a one-to-two-minute viewing of Spaced Out Theater hosted by Princess Centauri (Shanti Kahn), which was sourced and edited from the children's science fiction television series Photon.
 In at least one episode, they harass Andy Heyward (playing himself) in the DiC offices.

 Club Mario proved unpopular with viewers and was discontinued after one season.
-Further reruns of the show returned to the use of the original Albano and Wells live-action segments.
+The show was reverted to its original format for further reruns.